XarkLabs/Xosera/REFERENCE.md

 <img src="./pics/wd_XR_BLIT_MOD_S.svg">

 **modulo added to `BLIT_SRC_S` address at end of a line**
 Arbitrary twos complement value added to `S` address/constant at the end of each line.
 Typically zero when `BLIT_SRC_S` image data is contiguous, or -1 when shift amount is non-zero.

 **0x24 `XR_BLIT_SRC_S` (WO) - source `S` term (read from VRAM address or constant value)**
 <img src="./pics/wd_XR_BLIT_SRC_S.svg">

 **source term `S` VRAM address (with term read from VRAM) or a constant value if `S_CONST` set**
 Address of source VRAM image data or arbitrary constant if `S_CONST` set in `XR_BLIT_CTRL`.
-This value will be shifted by `XR_BLIT_SHIFT` nibble shift amount (when not a constant with `S_CONST` set)
+This value will be shifted by `XR_BLIT_SHIFT` nibble shift amount (when not a constant with `S_CONST` set).

 **0x25 `XR_BLIT_MOD_D` (WO) - modulo added to `BLIT_DST_D` address at end of line**
 <img src="./pics/wd_XR_BLIT_MOD_D.svg">

 **modulo added to `BLIT_DST_D` destination address at end of a line**
 Arbitrary twos complement value added to `D` destination address at the end of each line.
 Typically the _destination_width_-_source_width_ (in words) to adjust the destination pointer to the start of the next rectangular image line.

 **0x26 `XR_BLIT_DST_D` (WO) - destination D VRAM write address**
 <img src="./pics/wd_XR_BLIT_DST_D.svg">

 **destination D VRAM write address**
 Destination VRAM address.
 Set to the first word of the destination address for the blit operation (or the last word of the destination, if in `DECR` mode).

 **0x27 `XR_BLIT_SHIFT` (WO - first and last word nibble masks and nibble shift**
 <img src="./pics/wd_XR_BLIT_SHIFT.svg">

 **first and last word nibble masks and nibble shift**
 The first word nibble mask will unconditionally mask out (make transparent) any zero nibbles on the first word of each line (left edge).
 Similarly, the last word nibble mask will unconditionally mask out (make transparent) any zero nibbles on the last word of each line (the right edge).
 The nibble shift specifies a 0 to 3 nibble right shift on all words drawn.
 Nibbles shifted out the right of a word will be shifted into the the next word (to provide a seamless pixel shift with word aligned writes).
 In "normal" use, when the nibble shift is non-zero, the left and right nibble mask would typically contain the value `0xF0` nibble shifted (e.g., `0xF0 >> nibble_shift`).
 The right edge mask hides "garbage" pixels wrapping from left edge, and right edge mask hides excess pixels when image is not a exact word width.
 When shifting, typically also you need to add an extra word to `BLIT_WORDS` and subtract one from `BLIT_MOD_S` (to avoid skewing the image).
 When not shifting (nibble shift of zero) and your source image width is word aligned, you typically want the complete last word so both left and right mask `0xFF` (no edge masking).
 If your source image is not an exact multiple word width, you would typically want to trim the excess pixels from the right edge (e.g., for a 7 nibble wide image, `0xFE`).
 For images 1 word wide, both left and right edge masks will be AND'd together.
 Also this masking is AND'd with the normal transparency control (so if a pixel is masked by either the left mask, right mask or is considered transparent it will not be modified).

 **0x28 `XR_BLIT_LINES` (WO) - 15-bit number of lines heigh - 1 (1 to 32768)**
 <img src="./pics/wd_XR_BLIT_LINES.svg">